aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ## Key concepts

 The data service runs in [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/) in an [Amazon EKS](https://aws.amazon.com/eks/) cluster.
-An [Amazon Managed Service For Apache Kafka](https://aws.amazon.com/msk/) (MSK) cluster provides the communication channel between thhe data client, and the data service.
+An [Amazon Managed Service For Apache Kafka](https://aws.amazon.com/msk/) (MSK) cluster provides the communication channel between the data client, and the data service.
 The data service implements a *request-response* paradigm over Kafka topics.
 However, the response data is not sent back over the Kafka topics.
 Instead, the data service stages the response data in Amazon S3, Amazon FSx, or Amazon EFS, as specified in the data service configuration.

 ### Data client request
 Concretely, imagine the data client wants to request drive scene  data in ```rosbag``` file format from [A2D2 autonomous driving dataset](https://www.a2d2.audi/a2d2/en.html) for drive scene id ```20190401145936```, starting at timestamp ```1554121593909500``` (microseconds) , and stopping at timestamp ```1554122334971448``` (microseconds).